Bibek-Repository/repo-4/basics-of-python/README.md

 more packages : https://pypi.org/
 To remove a package : pip uninstall <package_name>
 To list all the packages that are installed : pip list

+Try and Except in Python

+The try block will test a block of code for errors.
+If there is error except block is executed.
+But if there are no errors and try block is executed then else block is executed as shown in code section.
+The finally block will be executed regardless of the try except block.
+Exception Handling
+if the try block raises an error, the except block will be executed.
+There can be multiple exceptions as shown in code file.
+If the try block is executed, then, the exception is not raised and hence, else block will be executed.
+The finally block will be executed regardless of error or no error.
+To raise an exception raise keyword can be used.
+In the code section, if statement is filled with exception that is being raised.
+TypeError can be raised using the raise keyword.